-New teacher support targeted at academic instruction and classroom management to support our unduplicated student groups.
-Provide specific materials and support to assist Students With Disabilities, Foster vouth/Homeless and other underrepresented populations through the use of multi-tiered system of supports resources to support increased access Common Core instruction.
+SA 7.9: Provide intensive support to beginning teachers through the implementation of the Teacher Induction Program use of multi-tiered system of supports resources to support increased access Common Core instruction.
 Implement specific teaching strategies to assist Students With Disabilities in accessing Common Core instruction (i.e. Universal Design for Learning).
 Utilize curricular resources for students with Moderate to Severe disabilities so that they can access Common Core instruction.